micoli/dx-companion/README.md

 The plugin automatically reloads the configuration every 2 seconds, so changes to the configuration file will be reflected without restarting the IDE.

 <!-- Plugin description end -->

-## Architecture

-The project follows a clean architecture with clear separation between models, UI components, and core functionality:

-### Core Components

-- **Models**: Contains simple data classes representing configuration elements
-  - `Configuration`: Root configuration container with arrays of observed files and actions
-  - `ObservedFile`: Defines configuration files to observe with toggle capabilities
-  - `Action`: Defines shell commands that can be executed

-- **UI Components**: Handles display and interaction
-  - `ToolWindowFactory`: Creates the tool window in the IDE
-  - `ToolWindowContent`: Manages the visual content and updates
-  - `FileObserverToggle`: UI control for toggling configuration variables
-  - `ActionButton`: UI control for executing shell commands or registered actions

-- **Configuration Management**:
-  - `ConfigurationFactory`: Reads and parses the `.dx-companion.json` configuration file
-  - `ConfigurationException`: Custom exception for configuration errors